netsight/netsight.async/README.rst

   http://github.com/netsight/netsight.async

 This product needs translations!
-There are only 2 strings to do, so this is a really quick and easy way to contribute back to the open- source community.
+There are only 2 strings to do, so this is a really quick and easy way to contribute to an open-source project.

 Any bug fixes, new features & documentation improvements are welcome, just submit a pull request on github.